 How to save on your BNZ car insurance policy

 - No claim discount.
-You could earn a no claim discount if you practice safe driving
+You could earn a no claims discount of between 30% and 65% if you practice safe driving

 - Level of cover.
 Reduce your premium by choosing third-party cover instead of more comprehensive cover.
 Remember that comprehensive cover offers more protection.

 - Discounts for multiple policies.
 BNZ offers home, life and health insurance too and you can enjoy a special discount if you purchase multiple insurance products from BNZ.